HydrefLab/laravel-make-me/README.md

 often they have a lot of additional options available.
 However, without checking out the command's code or run command with `--help` option, it is a mystery what additional stuff particular command can do.
 That's why I created this interactive make command.
 Enjoy!

+[Edit]: I recently noticed that there is a similar [package](https://github.com/laracademy/interactive-make) that also adds interactive make.
+Check that out, maybe it will suit you better.

 ## Preview